ardnew/ft232h/README.md

 	defer ft.Close() // be sure to close device

 	// do stuff
-	log.Printf("ᵈᵒⁱⁿᵍ ˢᵗᵘᶠᶠ ᴅᴏɪɴɢ sᴛᴜғғ DOING STUFF: %s", ft) }
+	log.Printf("doing stuff with device: %s", ft)
+}
 ```

 ## Peripheral devices
 Of course the FT232H isn't that useful without a device to interact with.
-You are encouraged to create drivers or adapters based on the `ft232h` Go platform for your own devices—the hard work of binding a Go runtime to the physcial GPIO/SPI/I²C/JTAG/UART interfaces on the FT232H has been done for you!
+You are encouraged to create drivers or adapters based on this API for your own devices.
+It's a lot more fun developing device drivers with the full Go ecosystem at your disposal!

-[An basic driver for the ILI9341 TFT LCD with SPI+GPIO](drv/ili9341), along with [a fun demo application that uses it](examples/spi/ili9341/boing), has been created to serve as a reference example.
+A basic [driver for the ILI9341 TFT LCD](drv/ili9341) using `ft232h.SPI` and `ft232h.GPIO` – along with a [demo application](examples/spi/ili9341/boing) drawing an animated bouncing ball – has been created to serve as a reference implementation.

-For more details, be sure to read the `Peripheral devices` section  in [`READMORE`](READMORE.md); and, of course, the godoc for this `ft232h` module.
+For more details, be sure to read the `Peripheral devices` section  in [`READMORE`](READMORE.md) and, of course, the godoc for this `ft232h` module.